sagamore/sagamore.github.io/_team/Edward-Cumberlege.md

 ---
 name: Edward Cumberlege
-image: images/team/edward_cum.jpg
+image: images/team/EC.jpg
 position: Associate
-description: "<p>Ed works on Sagamore's direct investments in China.
-Previously, Ed was\_seconded to an affiliate fund, Arbor Ventures, where he focused on financial technology investments across the Asia Pacific region. </p><p>He received a BSc in Mathematics from Edinburgh University and spent a year on exchange at Hong Kong University.</p>"
+description: "<p>Leads investment analytics for Sagamore based in the Hong Kong office.
+Previously, Ed was seconded to Grassland Finance, a portfolio company in Beijing, and Arbor Ventures, where he focused on financial technology investments across the Asia Pacific region.</p><p>Ed received a BSc in Mathematics from Edinburgh University and spent a year on exchange at Hong Kong University.</p>"
 facebook_url: null
 twitter_url: null
 google_url: null